mdiez/pyCZDS/README.md

 ## Installation

 This package requires Python 3 and has been tested with Python 3.10.8.
 It requires the `requests` package.
-The library implements the API against the official documentation which can be found under this [link](https://github.com/icann/czds-api-client-java/blob/master/docs/ICANN_CZDS_api.pdf).
+The library implements a client against the official API documentation which can be found under this [link](https://github.com/icann/czds-api-client-java/blob/master/docs/ICANN_CZDS_api.pdf).

 Install pyCZDS with the command `pip install pyCZDS`.